 Method 8.
 Uninstall Web Monitoring or Any Filter Application

-If you have installed any websites filter or web monitoring application on your computer, you must uninstall it to check if it was the cause of the problem.
+If you have installed any website filter or web monitoring application on your computer, you must uninstall it to check if it was the cause of the problem.
 After disabling them, check if your Internet connection works now or not.
 And open the sites which were showing the error before.

 Check Out: 3 Ways to Fix Err Connection Timed Out Error in Chrome